pencer-io/pencer-io.github.io/_posts/2021-08-01-ctf-htb-love.md

 ![love](/assets/images/2021-07-31-17-48-51.png)

 Love is rated as an easy machine on HackTheBox.
-Windows
+An initial scan discovers a Windows box with lots of open ports, however a website running on port 80 proves to be the correct starting point.
+After some enumeration we find a way to log in to an admin panel, and from there we upload a reverse shell.
+After gaining user access we find a simple escalation path to system via an well known exploit.

 <!--more-->

 Skills required are basic port enumeration and OS exploration knowledge.
-Skills learned are modifying public exploits and cracking hashed passwords.
+Skills learned are researching vulnerabilities and using msfvenom payloads.

 | Details |  |
 | --- | --- |